Knowledge Translation

 Maximizing research impact

-Improving health outcomes for patient care
+Improving health outcomes for patients

 Enhancing decision-making